danlee9/mboutique/README.md

 Live: https://danlee9.github.io/mboutique/

-- Recreation of a website for a baking goods store
+- Re-creation of a website for a baking goods store